-We chat to Philip Sidney, 2nd Viscount De L’Isle MBE about growing up in Penshurst Place and the challenges of running the estate today
+We chat with Philip Sidney, 2nd Viscount De L’Isle MBE about growing up in Penshurst Place and the challenges of running the estate today.

 As a visitor it is easy to fall in love with Penshurst Place, a charming mellow sandstone fortified manor house seven miles from Royal Tunbridge Wells in Kent, just over an hour away from London.
 But what would it be like to live here, immersed in nearly seven centuries of history?